Why You Should Have a Remote

 It is worth noting that most sales roles usually involve some level of travel to meet with clients.
 This is still happening today, of course, but it's become even more selective than before, and a remote SDR can cover more ground online in a day than any salesperson driving around knocking on doors.

 Remote SDRs might work the company hours, the equivalent in their time zone, or asynchronously depending on what works best for the industry and needs of the company they represent.
 By being remote, they can have some leeway.
+To ensure secure communication and data handling, utilizing identity verification software can help protect sensitive information and build trust with potential clients.

 Because it is remote, written and verbal communication is key.